-Performance Outcomes and Indicators
+Performance outcomes and indicators

-Priority 1: More local, visible and accessible policing

-Communities have more confidence in Essex Police

-- 1. Percentage of people who have confidence in policing in Essex - 2.
-Confidence in the local police (CSEW) - 3.
-Number of all crime offences - 4.
-Harm (Crime Severity) Score v.
-Most Similar Group of Forces (MSG) - - 5.
-Emergency response attendance within 15 minutes (urban) or 20 minutes (rural)
+So that Indicators Priority 1: More local, visible and accessible policing Communities have more confidence in Essex Police Percentage of people who have confidence in policing in Essex Confidence in the local police (CSEW) Number of all crime offences Harm (Crime Severity) Score v.
+Most Similar Group of Forces (MSG) - all crime Emergency response attendance within 15 minutes (urban) or 20 minutes (rural) Priority 2: Cracking down on anti-social behaviour Anti-social behaviour is effectively tackled by police and partners Number of anti-social behaviour incidents Percentage of people who have confidence that the policing response to ASB is improving Priority 3: Breaking the cycle of domestic abuse Domestic abuse victims are and feel safer and perpetrators are brought to justice Number of incidents of domestic abuse Number of repeat incidents of domestic abuse Number of domestic abuse arrests Number of Domestic Violence Protection Notices (DVPNs) and Protection Orders (DVPOs) Number of domestic abuse offences solved Priority 4: Tackling gangs and serious violence Reduce the number of people killed, injured or exploited as a result of gangs and serious violence Number of homicides Number of Violence with Injury offences Harm (Crime Severity) Score v.
+Most Similar Group of Forces (MSG) for Violence with Injury, Rape, Other Sexual Offences and Robbery of Personal Property Number of Violence with Injury, Rape, and Other Sexual Offences solved Stop and search for weapons

-Priority 5: Disrupt and prevent

-organised crime

-Crime does not pay and organised crime is disrupted

-- 1. Number of Organised Crime Group disruptions - 2.
-Trafficking of drugs arrests

-Priority 2: Crack down on anti-social behaviour

-Anti-social behaviour is effectively tackled by police and partners

-- Number of anti-social behaviour incidents - 2.
-Percentage of people who have confidence that the policing response to ASB is improving

-Priority 6: Protecting children and vulnerable people

-Children and vulnerable people are kept safe from harm

-- Number of child abuse outcomes - 2.
-Child Sexual Abuse/Exploitation investigations - 3.
-Child abuse solved rate - 4.
-Modern Slavery referrals made to the National Referral Model

-Priority 3: Breaking the cycle of domestic abuse

-Domestic abuse victims are and feel safer and perpetrators are brought to justice

-- 1. Number of incidents of domestic abuse - 2.
-Number of repeat incidents of domestic abuse - 3.
-Number of domestic abuse arrests - 4.
-Number of Domestic Violence Protection Notices (DVPNs) and Protection Orders (DVPOs) - 5.
-Number of domestic abuse offences solved

-Priority 7: Improve safety on our roads

-Fewer people are killed or seriously injured

-- Number of driving under the influence of drink and/or drugs on - 2.
-Number of driving related mobile phone crime on Essex roads - 3.
-All people killed or seriously injured (KSI) in road collisions

-Priority 4: Tackling gangs and serious violence

-Reduce the number of people killed, injured or exploited as a result of gangs and serious violence

-- 1. Number of homicides

-- 2. Number of Violence with Injury offences Harm (Crime Severity) Score v.
-Most Similar Group of Forces (MSG) for Violence with Injury, Rape, Other Sexual Offences and Robbery of Personal Property

-- .
-Number of Violence with Injury, Rape, and Other Sexual Offences solved

-- 4. Stop and search for weapons

-- 5. Knife-enabled crime
+5. Knife-enabled crime

-Performance Outcomes and Indicators
+Performance outcomes and indicators